kasbuunk/ai/README.md

     -log(1- f(x)) if y = 0
 }

+The final step is to find the vector theta such that the cost function is minimised.
+That is achieved by applying the gradient descent algorithm.

+#### Multiclass classification

+A classification problem where there are more than two potential classes the output target should be able to predict.

+Softmax regression, rather than logistic regression, is an algorithm that can predict multiclass classification problems.
+Use the SparseCategoryCrossEntropy function as the activation function, because only one of the potential categories should be predicted to be the outcome.

+#### Multilabel classification

+A classification problem where where a subset of the potential categories is predicted.
+Since each of the last activation layer is separately a binary outcome, we can use the sigmoid activation function.

 ### Regularisation

 Regulaisation addresses the problem of overfitting.
 It lets you keep the high amount of features, but reduces their impact.
 It offers a middle ground between keeping all features and removing features altogether.